-Shabda aims to bring the understanding of the science, philosophy, and traditions of the Vedic times to the modern world.
-We present the traditions authentically and uncompromisingly, through the time-tested system of knowledge descending from the spiritual masters to disciples.
-We rely on Vedic texts, and attempt to make them understandable to the modern audience.
-We believe that the Vedic system is complete and perfect, and requires no adjustment or compromise for the modern time.
+Shabda aims to bring the understanding of the science, philosophy, traditions, and the key ideas of the Vedic times to the modern world.
+We present the traditions authentically and uncompromisingly, through the time-tested system of knowledge descending from spiritual masters to disciples.
+We rely on Vedic texts and try to make them accessible to the modern educated reader.
+We believe that the Vedic system is complete, perfect, non-sectarian, and open to everyone.
+It also requires no adjustment or compromise for modern time.

-For the benefit of those who are educated in the modern system, we also compare and contrast these ideas to those in varied fields of modern science such as mathematics, physics, biology, psychology, cosmology, economics, sociology, and organization theories, apart from the well-known religious concepts and practices.
+For the benefit of those who might be unfamiliar with the Vedic system (the vast majority today), but educated in the modern systems of knowledge, we also compare and contrast these ideas from Vedic texts to those in modern mathematics, physics, biology, psychology, cosmology, economics, sociology, and organization theories.

 The Science of God

-This book defines God as perfection, and discusses the 12 attributes that constitute perfection.
-These 12 attributes are consistent, complete, simple, parsimonious, necessary, sufficient, empirical, rational, operational, instrumental, stable, and novel.
+This book defines God as perfection and discusses the 12 attributes that constitute perfection.
+These are consistent, complete, simple, parsimonious, necessary, sufficient, empirical, rational, operational, instrumental, stable, and novel.
 They divide into six pairs of antinomies, called knowledge, beauty, renunciation, power, wealth, and heroism.
-Thus, the search of God is the search for perfection.
-It exists partially in everything, it exists more completely in things that are more perfect, and it exists completely only in one person—God.
-This is then the basis on which we can scientifically study God’s nature; it is the study of perfection—What makes something perfect?
-What is missing in imperfection?
-Why are there tradeoffs in creating perfection?
-And what is that thing which is completely devoid of all the tradeoffs of perfection?
+These antinomies create tradeoffs in this world, such that nothing has all the qualities of God.
+The search for God is then the search for perfection, devoid of these tradeoffs.
+By studying the qualities that create perfection, we can scientifically study God.
+What qualities make something perfect?
+Why are there trade-offs in creating perfection?
+And what is that which is completely devoid of all the tradeoffs of perfection?